dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ### Git

 Installing Git is very straightforward.
-Simply get the installer [here](https://git-scm.com/download/win) and run using the defualt options.
+Simply get the installer [here](https://git-scm.com/download/win) and run using the default options.

 ### Visual C++ 2015-2019